fommil/netlib-java/README.md

 module's [`pom.xml`](all/pom.xml).

-Snapshots are distributed on Sonatype's Snapshot Repository, e.g.:
+Snapshots (preview releases, when new features are in active development) are distributed on Sonatype's Snapshot Repository, e.g.:

 ```xml
 <dependency>